tensorflow/tensorflow/tensorflow/docs_src/mobile/optimizing.md

   handy for understanding what the distribution of work is across the layers, to see if just a few of the nodes are taking up most of the time.

-- How much memory the outputs of this op type took up.
+- The amount of memory consumed by outputs of this type of op.

 - Name of the node.